xpsi-group/xpsi/docs/source/HPC_systems.rst

 .. note::

-    The Intel compilers on Snellius run into issues with Intel Math Kernal Library (MKL) due to static linkage.
+    The Intel compilers on Snellius may run into issues with Intel Math Kernel Library (MKL) due to static linkage.
 These issues can be solved by setting the appropriate paths to the environment variable for the pre-load libs:

     .. code-block:: bash